Uralstech/ezrSquared/docs/index.markdown

 You also might have noticed that after printing "Hello, World!" to the screen, the `show()` function also printed "nothing".
 This means **the function returned nothing**.
 If we code in `"Example"` and enter, only `"Example"` will be printed to the screen.
-This means **the expression `"Example"` returned the string "Example"** - ezr¬≤ is only showing that to the screen. `nothing` is a representation of, well, nothing - equivalent to null (C#, C, Java, etc) or none (Python).
+This means **the expression `"Example"` returned the string "Example"** - ezr≤ is only showing that to the screen. `nothing` is a representation of, well, nothing - equivalent to null (C#, C, Java, etc) or none (Python).

 ### Numbers
-Now that we‚Äôve seen strings let‚Äôs move on to **numbers**.
-Just like strings, we can ask ezr¬≤ to print numbers using the `show()` function.
+Now that weíve seen strings letís move on to **numbers**.
+Just like strings, we can ask ezr≤ to print numbers using the `show()` function.
-Unlike strings, numbers **don‚Äôt need quotes around them**.
+Unlike strings, numbers **donít need quotes around them**.
 So to print the number 10, use this:

 ```